lugizmo/DataFrame/README.md

 - code documentation
 - usage examples
 - watch out what gcc is doing and add support if possible
+- handling user types that might throw in any of it's constructors
 - add more todo's

 ### TODO Code